Bunkai9448/digipet_PSP/README.md

 This repository contains files to reverse engineering (RE from now on) the files from the "digivice ver. portable psp" ("The game" from now on), and use that to to create a patch for translating the game.

-Currently there's not much explanation about the RE process, that's because the project is a work in progress.
+If you only want the patch go to: releases
+Otherwise go on with the readme.
+In addition, you have a step by step in RE_Guide.md

-Warning: Some files and/or methods of this project might be only as a proof of concept (POC from now on), hence they lead nowhere further on.
+**Warning**: Some files and/or methods of this project might be only as a proof of concept (POC from now on), hence they lead nowhere further on.
 If you don't know why something is there, it's probably that.

 ## Considerations